 "Like most young kids, when things didn't go right they are frustrated and they [bring] it to the next at-bat," said Hartford manager Darin Everson said in April 2016.
 "What I've noticed so far this year . . . when stuff doesn't go right, he turns the page.
 His mind is clear, he's into his next at-bat or his next play.
 That's the kind of progression that we all want to see from our players.

 "Maturity is the key word, but it's a lot of being mentally mature, being able to turn the page into the next thing," Everson said.

-Dahl's message to the fans after his injury: "If you think that I play the outfield recklessly then you are out of you mind.
+Dahl's message to the fans after his injury: "If you think that I play the outfield recklessly, then you are out of you mind.
 I play the game the hard and the right way.
-Thiat will never change.
+That will never change.
 If you look at the video (of his spleen injury), I called the ball and the infielders did try getting out of the way.

 October 2016: The MLBPipeline.com Rockies Prospect Player of the Year went to Dahl.

-Dahl joined the club July 25, hit safely in his first 17 games and finished with a .315 batting average, 12 doubles, four triples, seven home runs and 24 RBIs in 63 games.
+Dahl joined the club July 25 and hit safely in his first 17 games.
+He finished the season with a .315 batting average, 12 doubles, four triples, seven home runs and 24 RBIs in 63 games.
 His numbers would translate to 59 extra-base hits over a full season.